Monarch Park Collegiate Institute: History

 Monarch Park Collegiate was the first high school built in Toronto after 1937.
 Construction of the school began in March 1965, and was completed by late August at a cost of $3,751,654.69.
-In 1966 a third storey was added at a cost of $1,245,210.
+In 1966, a third story was added at a cost of $1,245,210.

-The school that would later be known as College Francais was founded here in 1979, before moving to Jarvis Collegiate in 1981.
+The school that would later be known as the Le Collège français was founded here in 1979, before moving to the Jarvis Collegiate in 1981.

-Monarch Park Collegiate is an International Baccalaureate World School (2007).
-It presently offers the IB Prep program (Grades 9 and 10) and the IB Diploma Programme (Grades 11 and 12) which started in September 2008.
+Monarch Park Collegiate is an International Baccalaureate World School, offering the IB Prep program for students in Grades 9 and 10, and the IB Diploma Programme for students in Grades 11 and 12.

 Overview

-Monarch Park Collegiate Institute offers a complete semestered program, open for extremely limited out-of-district student enrollment.
-Monarch Park Collegiate is a 'Global School' that embraces a philosophy on global education, focusing on human rights education, peace education, international development and environmentalism.
-The staff and students are from over 100 different countries and speak almost as many languages.
+Monarch Park Collegiate Institute offers a complete semestered program, open for extremely limited out-of-district student enrolment.
+Monarch Park Collegiate is a 'Global School' that embraces a philosophy of global education, focusing on human rights education, peace education, international development and environmentalism.
+The staff and students are from over 100 different countries, and speak almost as many languages.